-To align with Alberta’s proponent-led Indigenous consultation method, applicants for Water Act approvals and, as of November 15, 2021, Water Act licences, will now use the Aboriginal Consultation Office Digital Service to seek consultation requirements.
+To align with Alberta’s proponent-led Indigenous consultation method, applicants for Water Act approvals and Water Act licences, will now use the Aboriginal Consultation Office Digital Service to seek consultation requirements.

 Information for Water Act approval and licence applicants on the proponent-led Indigenous consultation method can be found on DRAS: